Introduction: Brain Tune E-book

 Clarity is lost when animals are spoken of only through their impact on humans, when their suffering is treated as collateral — a mere side‑effect of human harm instead of the core injustice itself, when their right not to be used is reframed as a lifestyle choice, when speciesism is reinforced, when humans are treated as the priority and animals as secondary, when justice is framed as if human liberation must come first and animal liberation can only follow.

-Veganism is not a lifestyle brand or a vague kindness — it is a demand for freedom.
+Veganism is not a diet preference or lifestyle brand or a vague kindness — it is a demand for animal leberation.
 Its message must remain uncompromising: no being is property, no life is ours to use.

-The blind spot is entitlement — the assumption that animals exist for human use.
-This entitlement infiltrates even progressive spaces, where meals, clothing, and entertainment reproduce the very hierarchies activists claim to resist.
+This blind spot is rooted in speciesism — the widely held belief that human superiority justifies the use of other beings.
+Speciesism infiltrates even progressive spaces, where meals, clothing, entertainment, and scientific practices reproduce the hierarchies activists claim to resist.
 Justice cannot be partial.
 Solidarity cannot exclude the most vulnerable.

 5-5 The Crusade of Animal Rights Activists